amazingandyyy/Javascript-Challenges/README.md

 # javascript-loop
-Coding House javascript challenges which is include source code based on during challenges
+Coding House javascript challenges which is include source code based on during challenges.

-And also I found useful references url's
+And also I useful references url's help a lot to figure it out challenges.

 1) http://bonsaiden.github.io/JavaScript-Garden/